rage/programming-23/data/part-9/5-class-attributes.md

         # This is a call to the country.setter method
         self.country = country

-    # the getter method for phone_number combines the country code and the attribute
+    # the getter method for phone_number combines the country code
+    # and the attribute phone_number
     @property
     def phone_number(self):
-        # the initial zero is removed as th country code is prefixed
+        # the initial zero is removed as the country code is prefixed
         return PhoneNumber.country_codes[self.__country] + " " + self.__phone_number[1:]

     @phone_number.setter